 Element Admission Completion

-Transcript Yes No Yes No
+Transcript • Yes No • Yes No

 Fingerprint check Yes No Yes No

 Background check Yes No Yes No

-Minimum number of courses/credits/semester hours completed Yes No • Yes No
+Minimum number of courses/credits/semester hours completed • Yes No • Yes No

-Minimum GPA Yes Yes No
+Minimum GPA Yes No Yes No

 Minimum GPA in content area coursework • Yes No • Yes No

 Minimum GPA in professional education coursework Yes No • Yes No

 Minimum ACT score Yes No Yes No

 Minimum SAT score Yes No Yes No

 Minimum basic skills test score Yes No Yes No

 Subject area/academic content test or other subject matter verification Yes No Yes No

 Recommendation(s) Yes No Yes No

+Element Admission Completion

 Essay or personal statement Yes No Yes No

-Admission Completion

-Yes No Yes No
+Interview Yes No Yes No

-Yes No Yes No
+Other Specify: Yes No Yes No

-if you indicated that a minimum GF PA is not required in the table
+.
+What is the minimum GPA required for admission into the program?
+(Leave blank if y above.) you indicated that a minimum GP.
+A is not required in the table

+2.5

-ou indicated that a minimum GPA is s not required in the table
+.
+What is the minimum GPA required for completing the program?
+(Leave blank if you above.) indicated that a minimum GPA is not required in the table

-/ Yes No
+2.5

+.
+Please provide any additional information about the information provided above:

+Postgraduate Requirements

+lote: This section is preloaded from the prior year's IPRC.

-1. Are there initial teacher certification programs at the postgraduate level?
+.
+Are there initial teacher certification programs at the postgraduate level?

 Yes No

 If yes, for each element listed below, indicate if it is required for admission into or exit from any of your teacher preparation program(s) at the postgraduate level.
-If no, leave the table below blank (or $\underline{\text{clear responses already entered}}$ ) then click save at the bottom of the page.
+If no, leave the table below blank (or clear responses already entered) then click save at the bottom of the page.

+Element Admission Completion

+Transcript Yes No Yes No